 Accidents happen, especially When food and kids are involved!
 Staining a perfectly good fabric because of an inevitable incident is a common problem.
 Whether it is the table cloth, carpets, the favourite sofa or freshly washed sheets, removing a water stain can get tricky but not impossible!
+So today we, solve the problem and answer the question of how to remove water stains from fabric the easy way!

 Table of Contents